franciscolopezsancho/akka-persistence-query-training/exercise_06_adding_more_tags/README.md

 ##### Adding more tags

 ##### TO DO:
+    - create a new Command and its event. `CleanBox` -> `BoxCleaned`
+    - create a projection only for these new events
+    - create a test to prove we get only those events in our projection table

+##### Some more explanation

 Now that we are getting events by tag, there's an use case will probably happen more often than not.
 You'll need to filter by certain events.
 This is, instead of all the events of an entity you want